Automatic Pruning Discovery for Large Language Models

 \subsection{Experimentation Outlier Value Issue}

 To verify and understand the outlier value issue, we conduct a detailed experiment on LLaMA-1-7B by skewness sensitivity analysis.
+Unless otherwise specified, the AutoPrune search is performed only once on LLaMA-2-7B at 50\% sparsity.
+The discovered pruning rule is then directly transferred to other model families, sparsity ratios, and downstream tasks without re-running the search for each setting.
 To be specific, we utilize skewness (see Eq. \ref{skewness} for its definition) as a layer importance metric, accurately measuring skewness for the per-layer weights.
 As shown in Fig. \ref{fig:outlier issues}, we show the distribution of skewness and average skewness for LLaMA-1-7B.
 Fig.~\ref{fig:outlier issues} can yield the conclusion: Layers whose weight distributions exhibit stronger positive skewness tend to be more sensitive to pruning.
 Removing a small number of large weights can disproportionately degrade performance.
 For instance, removing the weights of "layer 1" at 70\% will result in PPL increasing (from 45 to 95).
 In this paper, we define a layer with stronger positive skewness as ``Outlier Value Issue".